 - We cannot expect all of the picks to succeed, that isn’t reasonable.

-- We have come to some kind of conclusion about a line in the sand and agree to it.
+- We have finaly reached a conclusion about a line in the sand for success.

 - David Musil 4

 - Curtis Hamilton 1

 Scott Cullen’s method judges both Lander and Marincin as being second-round successes (100 NHL games) and Pitlick appears to be heading in that general direction.
 Three NHL players in a 10-year period (2008-17) is solid production on the surface, however all three players were lost in the flood of change, bad luck and inconsistency.
 I knew that damned 2010 draft had some players in it.

 - “It’s over” arrows: Curtis Hamilton, Marco Roy, Mitch Moroz, David Musil